-- 1. Basis of Presentation (Continued): - Also, for GAAP purposes, other-than-temporary impairment losses related to debt securities (for non-loan-backed and structured securities) are bifurcated between credit and non-credit, whereas for statutory purposes the total other-than-temporary impairment loss is reported in earnings. - Changes in the unrealized gains (losses) of common stock investments are recorded as a component of policyholder surplus under statutory accounting principles.
-Under GAAP, common stocks are carried at fair value with unrealized changes in fair value recognized in operations. - Assets having economic value other than those that can be used to fulfill policyholder obligations are categorized as "nonadmitted assets" and are not permitted to be included in the statutory basis financial statements of admitted assets, liabilities, and policyholder surplus, whereas, for GAAP, these assets are recognized in the balance sheet.
-Included with nonadmitted assets are furniture, equipment and supplies, prepaid expenses, certain receivables and other items that do not meet statutory criteria for admitted assets. - Receivables over 90 days outstanding are not admitted in the statutory basis financial statements and charged to policyholder surplus, whereas, for GAAP, the company assesses the collectability of premiums receivable and any charge is to the income statement. - The statutory basis financial statements are presented net of the effects of reinsurance, whereas, for GAAP, the financial statements are presented gross of the effects of reinsurance. - Commissions allowed by reinsurers on business ceded are reported as income when received rather than being deferred and, to the extent recoverable, amortized with deferred policy acquisition costs, as required under GAAP. - Comprehensive income is not determined for statutory reporting purposes, whereas, for GAAP, such income is recognized. - Costs incurred in connection with acquiring new insurance business, including commissions, are charged against statutory earnings as such costs are incurred, while, under GAAP, such costs, to the extent recoverable, would be deferred and amortized over the effective periods covered by the related policies. - A statutory liability is established and charged to policyholder surplus for amounts due from unauthorized reinsurers in excess of letters of credit, funds held, and premiums payable.
-Under GAAP, no such liability is provided. - Cash, cash equivalents, and short-term investments in the statements of cash flows statutory basis represent cash balances and investments with initial maturities of one year or less.
-Under GAAP, the corresponding caption of cash and short-term investments (also referred to as cash equivalents) would include cash balances and investments with maturities, when purchased, of three months or less.
-Additionally, negative cash balances are recorded as a negative asset whereas under GAAP, these balances would be reclassified to a liability account. - All leases, except leveraged leases for lessors, are treated as operating leases with rental expense being recognized on a straight line basis over the lease term, without recognition of a right-to-use asset or lease liability as provided for under U.S. GAAP ASC 842.
+- For U.S. GAAP purposes, other-than-temporary impairment losses related to debt securities (for non-loan-backed and structured securities) are bifurcated between credit and non-credit, whereas for statutory purposes the total other-than-temporary impairment loss is reported in earnings. - Changes in the unrealized gains (losses) of common stock investments are recorded as a component of policyholder surplus under statutory accounting principles.
+Under U.S. GAAP, common stocks are carried at fair value with unrealized changes in fair value recognized in operations. - Assets having economic value other than those that can be used to fulfill policyholder obligations are categorized as "non-admitted assets" and are not permitted to be included in the statutory basis financial statements of admitted assets, liabilities, and policyholder surplus, whereas, for U.S. GAAP, these assets are recognized in the balance sheet.
+Included with non-admitted assets are furniture, equipment and supplies, prepaid expenses, certain receivables, pension net assets overfunding, and other items that do not meet statutory criteria for admitted assets. - Receivables over 90 days outstanding are not admitted in the statutory basis financial statements and charged to policyholder surplus, whereas, for U.S. GAAP, the company assesses the collectability of premiums receivable and any credit losses assessed is charged to the income statement. - The statutory basis financial statements are presented net of the effects of reinsurance, whereas for U.S. GAAP, the financial statements are presented gross of the effects of reinsurance. - Commissions allowed by reinsurers on business ceded are reported as income when received rather than being deferred and, to the extent recoverable, amortized with deferred policy acquisition costs as required under U.S. GAAP. - Comprehensive income is not determined for statutory reporting purposes, whereas, for U.S. GAAP, such income is recognized. - Costs incurred in connection with acquiring new insurance business, including commissions, are charged against statutory earnings as such costs are incurred, while under U.S. GAAP, such costs, to the extent recoverable, would be deferred and amortized over the effective periods covered by the related policies. - A statutory liability is established and charged to policyholder surplus for amounts due from unauthorized reinsurers in excess of letters of credit, funds held, and premiums payable.
+Under U.S. GAAP, no such liability is provided. - Cash, cash equivalents, and short-term investments in the statements of cash flows statutory basis represent cash balances and investments with initial maturities of one year or less.
+Under U.S. GAAP, the corresponding caption of cash and short-term investments (also referred to as cash equivalents) would include cash balances and investments with maturities, when purchased, of three months or less.
+Additionally, negative cash balances are recorded as a negative asset whereas under U.S. GAAP, these balances would be reclassified to a liability account. - All leases, except leveraged leases for lessors, are treated as operating leases with rental expense being recognized on a straight-line basis over the lease term, without recognition of a right-to-use asset or lease liability as provided for under U.S. GAAP (ASC 842).

-- 1. Basis of Presentation (Continued): - The statutory basis financial statements are prepared in a form using language and groupings substantially the same as the annual statements that KEMI files with the NAIC and the state regulatory authorities, which differ from the presentation and disclosures of financial statements presented under GAAP reporting.
+The statutory basis financial statements are prepared in a form using language and groupings substantially the same as the annual statements that KEMI files with the NAIC and the state regulatory authorities, which differ from the presentation and disclosures of financial statements presented under U.S. GAAP reporting.